FabianHahn/shoveler-spatialos/README.md

 ### Prerequisites

-You need to have [CMake](https://cmake.org/), the [`spatial` CLI](https://docs.improbable.io/reference/13.7/shared/spatialos-cli-introduction) installed and available in your system `PATH`.
+You need to have [CMake](https://cmake.org/) 3.13 or later and the [`spatial` CLI](https://docs.improbable.io/reference/14.1/shared/spatialos-cli-introduction) both installed and available in your system `PATH`.
 You also need a bash-compatible shell on Windows, which you should have through your [Git](https://git-scm.com/) installation that you will also need to clone this repository.

 On Linux, you further need headers for the [X Window System](http://www.opengroup.org/tech/desktop/x-window-system/).
 If you are using a Linux distribution based on the [APT](https://wiki.debian.org/Apt) package manager such as _Debian_ or _Ubuntu_, you can install them with the following command:
 ```